New Mexico State Road 528

 New Mexico State Road 528 (NM 528) is a 15.355 mi state highway in Sandoval County and Bernalillo County, New Mexico.
 NM 528 is signed as Alameda Blvd.
 In Rio Rancho, the road is also known as Pat D'Arco Highway, named after former mayor of Rio Rancho Pat D'Arco.
 It is an L-shaped route signed north-south in Sandoval County and east-west in Bernalillo County.

 Route description

 NM 528 begins on the east side of a diamond interchange with Interstate 25 (I-25) at Frontage road 2523 (FR 2523) in northern Albuquerque in Bernalillo County.
 It then heads west along Alameda Boulevard where it intersects 2nd Street NW, which carries NM 47.
 The route crosses the Rio Grande and then turns to the northwest.
 At Coors Boulevard, it intersects NM 448.
-The highway then turns north and enters Rio Rancho in Sandoval County.
+The highway then turns north at its junction with NM 45 and enters Rio Rancho in Sandoval County.